A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification: Literature review

-To increase the predictive power of SVM, several alternative formulations have been proposed in the literature.
-In \cite{SchSmoWilBar2000}, the $\nu$\emph{-Support Vector Classification} ($\nu$-SVC) approach is designed.
-Within this model, a positive parameter $\nu$ is included in the objective function, bounding the fractions of both supporting vectors and misclassification errors.
-Basing on this approach, in \cite{Hao2010} a \emph{parametric margin} model (the par-$\nu$-SVM) is introduced to deal with the case of heteroscedastic noise.
-Contrariwise to the approach of \cite{CorVap1995}, in \cite{LiuPot2009} the training vectors are firstly separated by means of two parallel hyperplanes.
-The final optimal linear classifier is then constructed through an additional linesearch problem with the aim of minimizing the overall number of misclassified samples.
-The generalization of this approach towards nonlinear classifiers has been recently proposed in \cite{MagSpi2023}.
-Rather than dealing with parallel hyperplanes, in \cite{JayKheCha2007} the \emph{Twin Support Vector Machine} (TWSVM) considers two nonparallel classifiers as solutions of two small-sized SVM-problems.
-Consequently, the computational complexity of TWSVM is much reduced compared with the classical SVM.
-Due to its favourable performance, especially when handling large datasets, many variants of the TWSVM approach have been devised in the ML literature: \emph{Least Squares TWSVM} (LS-TWSVM, \cite{KumGop2009}), \emph{Projection TWSVM} (P-TWSVM, \cite{CheYanYeLian2011}), \emph{Twin Parametric Margin SVM} (TPMSVM, \cite{Peng2011}), \emph{Pinball loss TWSVM} (Pin-TWSVM, \cite{XuYangXianli2017}), \emph{New Fuzzy TWSVM} (NFTWSVM, \cite{ChenWu2018}).
+Up to this point, we have outlined the general framework of SVMs, including approaches for multiclass classification problems and focusing on optimization techniques for uncertain data.
+In the following, we discuss SVM variants that are related to the current proposal.
+We start with the $\nu$\emph{-Support Vector Classification} ($\nu$-SVC) approach, designed in \cite{SchSmoWilBar2000}.
+Compared with the classical SVM presented in \cite{VapChe1974}, a positive parameter $\nu$ is introduced in the risk minimization function to bound the fractions of support vectors and misclassification errors.
+Relying on this approach, in \cite{Hao2010} a \emph{parametric margin} model (the par-$\nu$-SVM) is formulated to deal with cases of heteroscedastic noise.
+Rather than dealing with parallel hyperplanes as in \cite{CorVap1995}, the \emph{TWin Support Vector Machine} (TWSVM) considers a pair of nonparallel classifiers as solutions of two small-sized SVM-type models (see \cite{JayKheCha2007}).
+Consequently, the computational complexity of TWSVM is much reduced compared with the SVM approach of \cite{CorVap1995}.
+Due to its favourable performance, especially when handling large datasets, many variants of the TWSVM have been devised in the ML literature: \emph{Least Squares TWSVM} (LS-TWSVM, see \cite{KumGop2009}), \emph{Projection TWSVM} (P-TWSVM, see \cite{CheYanYeLian2011}), \emph{Twin Parametric Margin SVM} (TPMSVM, see \cite{Peng2011}), \emph{Pinball loss TWSVM} (Pin-TWSVM, see \cite{XuYangXianli2017}), \emph{New Fuzzy TWSVM} (NFTWSVM, see \cite{ChenWu2018}).
 For a comprehensive overview on recent developments on TWSVM the reader is referred to \cite{TanRajRasShaoGan2022}.